ysyk2021/augmenting-your-writing-skills-with-ai-techniques-and-strategies-for-improved-creativity/src/chapter-2-2.md

-# Common applications of AI in writing, including automated editing and content creation

 In this chapter, we will explore two common applications of AI in writing: automated editing and content creation.
 We will discuss how these AI-powered tools work and their benefits for writers.